-Today I have an guest post by Mark Daoust from Debt Management – Talk!.
+Today I have a post by Mark Daoust from Debt Management – Talk!.
 I find the concept behind this site quite intriguing.
 It is a discussion forum where people get paid to share debt management tips, provide each other support and exchange success stories!
 By sharing the revenue generated by the forum with the people who participate, Mark hopes to get more and more people involved.
 (More info about the revenue sharing system here.)
 Neat, right?
 Anyway, today in his article Mark talks about his experience of trying to ditch cable.
 I really enjoyed the article – I hope you do too.

 I am thoroughly convinced that most of us are actually addicted to cable.
 How can I say this?